A privacy notice explains how we collect, store, and process your personal data.

 Telephone: 0303 123 1113

 Your right to access, as detailed above, or to obtain copies of your personal information may extend to (but is not limited to) some or all of the following items below.

 - Telephone calls recorded for quality and training purposes.
 (Not all calls are recorded)

-We will endeavor to return your details from 1 month of receiving the request.
+We will endeavour to return your details within one month of receiving the request.

 A Data Subject Access Request is free.
 However, where a request is manifestly unfounded or excessive, we may require a reasonable administrative fee or refuse to act on the request.
 This will be based on the true administrative cost and will be discussed with the requester on application.

 You can make a Data Subject Access Request or exercise your other rights by contacting us (as set out in the “Our Contact Details” section below).

 For example, if you have changed your name or changed your telephone number.

 Please tell us if your personal information, including contact details or address, change at any time so that we can update our records.
 If some of the information we hold about you is inaccurate (for instance because you have changed your marital status or name, or moved house, or changed your telephone number or email address) or incomplete, please contact us (as set out in the “Our Contact Details” section below).
 We will take steps to seek to correct or update any information if we are satisfied that the information, we hold is inaccurate or incomplete.
 In certain circumstances, you may also request that we restrict our processing.

 If you are opted-in to receive direct marketing communications, for instance when you submit your name and contact details through our website, or when you apply for a loan, we will use your contact information to communicate with you in relation to products and services which you have confirmed you would like to hear about from us.
 Depending on the specific permissions you gave, we may contact you by post, SMS, telephone or email.